developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ## DOM injection
 ### CustomDOMElements
 Specifies the path of a device-resident file containing data for injected DOM elements.
 This feature permits the injection of one or more DOM elements (i.e. JavaScript, CSS or meta tags) into a running application without modifying the underlying application.
 Injected JavaScript can be local or server-based.
-For more information, please refer to the [DOM Injection guide](/enterprise-browser/1-4/guide/DOMInjection). **Applies to Android and Windows Mobie/CE webkit engines**.
+For more information, please refer to the [DOM Injection guide](/enterprise-browser/1-4/guide/DOMInjection). **Applies to Android and Windows Mobile/CE Webkit engines**.

 **Possible values**